Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: Related work

 \subsection{Contributions}

-In Section~\ref{sec:contribution}, we describe a simple algorithm named Fast Iterative Improvement for Imputation (F3I) based on the automatically guided improvement of a nearest-neighbor imputer.
-F3I combines two ingredients: a novel objective function for preserving data distribution during imputation and a fast routine to optimize that function by drawing a parallel with the problem of expert advice in online learning~\cite{cesa2006prediction,de2014follow,lattimore2020bandit}.
-This algorithm theoretically guarantees imputation quality in some MCAR, MAR, and MNAR settings, listed in Section~\ref{sec:analysis}.
-Furthermore, as described in Section~\ref{sec:joint_training}, this imputation can also be combined with a downstream task to increase the performance, as noted by other authors, both empirically~\cite{le2021sa,morvan2024imputation,vo2024optimal} and on a theoretical level~\cite{le2021sa,ayme2023naive,ayme2024random}.
-Finally, we illustrate the performance of F3I compared to other baselines on synthetic and real-life data sets for drug repurposing and handwritten-digit recognition in Section~\ref{sec:experiments_main}.
+In Section~\ref{sec:contribution}, we describe an algorithm named Fast Iterative Improvement for Imputation (F3I) based on the distribution-preserving improvement of a $K$ nearest-neighbor imputer.
+F3I combines two ingredients: (1) a novel concave and differentiable objective function to quantify the preservation of data distribution during imputation; and (2) a fast routine to optimize that function through the weights in the nearest-neighbor imputation, by drawing a parallel with the problem of expert advice in online learning~\cite{cesa2006prediction,de2014follow,lattimore2020bandit}.
+This algorithm gives theoretical upper bounds on the imputation quality and the preservation of initial data distribution in some MCAR, MAR, and MNAR settings (Section~\ref{sec:analysis}).
+Furthermore, this imputation can also be chained to and jointly trained with a downstream task, \textit{e}.\textit{g}., classification, to increase its accuracy (Section~\ref{sec:joint_training}).
+Finally, we illustrate the performance of F3I compared to several baselines on standard data sets for imputation and classification (Section~\ref{sec:experiments_main}), and showcase its applications to drug repurposing and handwritten digit recognition (Appendix~\ref{sec:experiments}).